lisophorm/AlfonsoPhantomTest01/README.md

 The core business logic is inside **MainComponent**.
 Services are initialized here.

+I have converted every action unit in a component, the communication happens trough events.
+They all bubble to MainComponent so there is a single point where all the logic is handled.

 **PaginatorComponent** takes care of splitting the list in accordance with the current page

 The list of URLs is based on the interface **PhanthomInterface**, each time a new url is added I add a unique ID that can be used in future for deleting, editing etc.